life insurance rates by age chart in canada

 While age plays the biggest role, insurance companies weigh several other applicant characteristics when pricing policies.

-Smokers can expect to pay two to three times higher premiums compared to non-smokers.
-Insurers charge inflated rates due to the many adverse health effects of smoking.
+Smokers or vapers can expect to pay two to four times higher premiums compared to non-smokers due to the many adverse health effects of smoking.
+Most insurers require you to be tobacco-free for at least 12 months to qualify for non-smoker rates.

-However, low-risk office-based occupations typically qualify for standard rates assuming good health.
+Low-risk office-based occupations typically qualify for standard rates, assuming good health.
 Retirees also get favourable rates based on health.
+High-risk occupations like skydivers, police officers, and firefighters may lead to higher premiums.

 Hazardous Activities